About EU ETS, operators and activities included in EU ETS, small emitters and aircraft operators.

 You notify your regulator that you are a small emitter through your application for your emissions plan.

-EU ETS Aviation: further help and guidance
+Aviation: further guidance

 Or contact your regulator: